Update: 30 New Lawsuits Filed Against Tyndall

 Another plaintiff named in the suit claims that, during her first gynecological exam in 2013, Dr. Tyndall forced her to undergo a “skin exam” while naked to check for “moles.”
 During the exam, plaintiff claims the gynecologist inserted 2 ungloved fingers into her vagina while making inappropriate sexual comments.

 The last plaintiff alleges Tyndall abused her twice, during medical tests in 2013 and 2016.

 Of the 3 women, none claim to have realized they were victimized until earlier this month, when news of Tyndall’s alleged crimes were publicized.
 They say before this occurred, they considered Tyndall’s action those of a normal medical professional during the course of his duties.

 Plaintiffs are seeking monetary damages for sexual abuse, molestation, harassment, discrimination, and civil rights violations.

 The suit was filed Tuesday in Los Angeles Superior Court under case number BC707880.
 The case is in RE: Jane Doe 11, et al. v.
 Dr. George Tyndall, et al. — Case No. BC707880.

 Do I Have a USC Gynecologist Sexual Abuse Class Action?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in USC gynecologist lawsuits.
 We are handling individual litigation nationwide and currently accepting new sexual assault cases in all 50 states.

 Free Case Evaluation: Again, if you or a loved one believe you have been subjected to sexual assault, abuse, or harassment by Dr. George Tyndall or any other USC employee you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.